futoin/specs/draft/ftn8_security_concept.md

 ** A derived key must be generated
 ** Derived can be re-used at any peer discretion based on Severity vs. Performance considerations.
 *** There must be a limit imposed for total count of derived key reuse on each side
-* So, each message must contain shared secret ID, derived key ID and actual encrypted data/hmac ** Shared secret ID is overflowing monotonically incrementing hexdigit value in range 00-FF ** Derived key ID has similar behavior in range 000000-FFFFFF
+* So, each message must contain shared secret ID, derived key parameter and actual encrypted data/hmac ** Shared secret ID is overflowing monotonically incrementing hexdigit value ** Derived key parameter has similar behavior
 * Key management policy is out of scope of this specification so far

+### 2.2.3.
+Unregistration from MasterService

+Under some communication patterns, a persistent shared secret exchange is not required.
+It must be possible to unregister from MasterService.

+* Service sends unregistration request to MasterService with HMAC
+* MasterService verifies HMAC
+* MasterService "forgets" Service
+* Service can register again later

 ## 2.3.
 Stateful user authentication